Meghana-md/Resume-Ranking/README.md

 Key Factors in Resume Ranking:

-Relevance to Job Description – Matching skills, experience, and qualifications with job requirements.
+1.Relevance to Job Description – Matching skills, experience, and qualifications with job requirements.

-1.Keyword Optimization – Including industry-specific and job-relevant keywords to pass ATS screening.
+2.Keyword Optimization – Including industry-specific and job-relevant keywords to pass ATS screening.

-2.Experience & Achievements – Highlighting measurable accomplishments and relevant work history.
+3.Experience & Achievements – Highlighting measurable accomplishments and relevant work history.

-3.Education & Certifications – Emphasizing degrees, professional training, and relevant certifications.
+4.Education & Certifications – Emphasizing degrees, professional training, and relevant certifications.

-4.Formatting & Readability – Using a clean, structured layout for easy scanning by recruiters and ATS.
+5.Formatting & Readability – Using a clean, structured layout for easy scanning by recruiters and ATS.

 How to Improve Resume Ranking: